dataform-co/dataform/content/docs/getting-started-tutorial/managing-dependencies.md

 1. You'll now create a second table called `customers`, following the same process as before

-- Click `New Dataset` and select the table t.emplate.
+- Click `New Dataset` and select the table template.
 - Give your table the name `customers`
 - Click `Create`.